alanpaterson82/project4-blog/README.md

 As a site user I can edit and delete my comments so that I am in control of my personal content

-* AC1 - When logged in, they can delete thier existing comments
+* AC1 - When logged in, they can delete their existing comments
 * AC2 - When logged in, they can amend their existing comments

 <br>